Larisa Oleynik: 2003–present

 Oleynik had a supporting part in Bringing Rain (2003), a low-budget teen drama starring Adrian Grenier and Paz de la Huerta, which premiered at the Tribeca Film Festival.
 In 2005, she appeared as a guest star on the series Malcolm in the Middle as Reese's lesbian army buddy who develops a crush on his mother.
 Oleynik was cast in a supporting role in the series Pepper Dennis, which began airing on The WB in April 2006, but was not picked up by The WB's successor The CW.
 The same year, she starred in the independent drama Pope Dreams.

 In March 2008, Oleynik guest-starred in episode 13 of Aliens in America.
 In 2009, she provided audio commentary for the 10 Things I Hate About You 10th Anniversary Edition Blu-ray.
 In March 2011, Oleynik started appearing in a recurring role on Hawaii Five-0 as CIA analyst Jenna Kaye, until her character was later killed off.
 She was subsequently cast in the Ayn Rand adaptation Atlas Shrugged: Part II (2012), as Cherryl Brooks, a store clerk who becomes acquainted with the protagonist, Dagny Taggart (portrayed by Samantha Mathis).
 Oleynik also guest-starred as Ken Cosgrove's girlfriend (and later wife) Cynthia Baxter in several episodes on the AMC television series Mad Men.

 In 2016, Oleynik starred in the one-woman show I Loved, I Lost, I Made Spaghetti at the Hangar Theatre in Ithaca, New York.
 Beginning in 2017, Oleynik starred in the Off-Broadway musical comedy Baghdaddy.
-In 2020, Oleynik starred in the Netflix family comedy series, The Healing Powers of Dude.
+In 2020, Oleynik starred in the Netflix family comedy series The Healing Powers of Dude.
 In 2023, it was announced that Oleynik was cast as Sylvia in the Nickelodeon comedy Erin & Aaron.

+In 2026, Oleynik is set to perform in POTUS: Or, Behind Every Great Dumbass Are Seven Women at the Santa Fe Playhouse.